 Some of the best improvisation comes from being vulnerable and honest on stage.
 For a heavily interactive show, that's important for making a connection with the audience – kids can tell if you're being fake, and hate being preached to.
 And children are the most honest audience you'll find.
 If they like that you're doing they'll let you know, and similarly if they don't like it they'll tell you too.

-Within the stories that we tell in Pick Your Own Fairytales, honesty can be very important for the characters too.
-We all love a trickster, but as everyone who knows their fairytales can tell you – if you lie to the fairy or wise old character it'll go badly for you in the end!
+Within the stories that we tell in Pick Your Own Panto, honesty can be very important for the characters too.
+We all love a panto villain, but as everyone who knows their pantos can tell you – if you lie to the fairy or wise old character it'll go badly for you in the end!

 Rob Egginton, Co-Creator & Performer

-Pick Your Own Fairytale is on Sunday's throughout August at 11am.
-Tickets are £7 and £25 for a family ( 2 adults, 2 kids or 1 adult and 3 kids) Children 3 years and under go free.
+Pick Your Own Panto is on the weekend before and after Christmas.
+Tickets are £8 and £28 for a family (2 adults, 2 kids or 1 adult and 3 kids) Children 3 years and under go free.